-The World Population Map can be viewed with the data overlay, “Anthropogenic Transformation,” created by ecologist Erle Ellis.
+The World Population Map can be viewed with the data overlay, “Human Land Use,” created by ecologist Erle Ellis.
 Instead of dividing the world into classical biomes (savanna, rainforest, woodlands, tundra, etc.), Ellis conceived of depicting a map of “anthromes” to describe the way human have reshaped the earth’s ecological patterns.
 The Anthrome map shows croplands, rangelands, urban areas and other human settlements.

 Understanding Carrying Capacity

 Human population, now nearing 8 billion, cannot continue to grow indefinitely.
 There are limits to the life-sustaining resources earth can provide us.
 In other words, there is a carrying capacity for human life on our planet.
 Carrying capacity is the maximum number of a species an environment can support indefinitely.
 Every species has a carrying capacity, even humans.
 However, it is very difficult for ecologists to calculate human carrying capacity.
 Humans are a complex species.
 We do not reproduce, consume resources, and interact with our living environment uniformly.
 Carrying capacity estimates involve making predictions about future trends in demography, resource availability, technological advances and economic development.

 Our Ecological Footprint